-There are systems requiring healthcare providers to assist and/or refer victims of VAWG.
 The 2017 Law on Protection from Domestic Violence (Law No. 15) obliges providers in health, education, and social care sectors to attend to and/or refer victims.
-(Indicator 23 score 9/9) Healthcare providers follow the National Framework for Family Protection, issued by the National Council for Family Affairs, which includes policies, procedures, and responsibilities related to the prevention and response to violence in Jordan.
+(Indicator 23 score 9/9)

+Healthcare providers follow the National Framework for Family Protection, issued by the National Council for Family Affairs, which includes policies, procedures, and responsibilities related to the prevention and response to violence in Jordan.
 The Ministry of Health has a dedicated unit to coordinate the health sector's response to survivors of VAWG.
 A gender coordination centre also exists within the Ministries of Interior and Health to ensure coordination and referral between the FPD and the health sector.
 In addition, healthcare services are provided free of charge to victims of physical violence, including forensic and psychological care.
-This institutional setup explains the full score of Indicator 24 of 6/6.
+This institutional setup explains indicator 24 full score of 6/6.